727yubin/WiiSlides/README.md

 # WiiSlides
 Use your Wii Remote as a clicker for presentations on linux.
-Please send me an email for Windows, which requires third-party software.

 ## Requirements:

-- A Wii Remote (not sure if it works for ones with MotionPlus)
+- A Wii Remote
-- A computer running Linux with Bluetooth(X should be fine, but not sure about Wayland)
+- A computer running Linux with Bluetooth
-- Python **2.** Support for Python 3 will be availible once CWiid-python is ported to Py3.
+- Python 3
-- CWiid-python (you should be able to download it using `sudo pip install cwiid`)
+- CWiid-python (you should be able to download it using `sudo pip3 install cwiid`)
-- xdotool (`sudo apt-get install xdotool` or `sudo dnf install xdotool`)
+- xdotool (`sudo apt-get install xdotool`)

 ## Getting started